What is a Value Stream Map?

 • Calculating the overall metrics for your value stream map including the new lead time, inventory levels and the performance level that needs to be achieved at each process.

-As you develop your future state map you will highlight several changes that need to be made to your process.
-You will also highlight areas where process performance needs to be improved if you are to achieve the future state map goals.
 These changes and improvements need to be captured.
 Aim for a future state that can be implemented in 6-9 months.
 This means that changes that involve massive capital investment, major IT changes or new technology that has not been developed yet, probably need to be left for a future value stream.

 future state value stream map